ws89/reading-notes/java/volatile.md

 ![Two threads have read a shared counter variable into their local CPU caches and incremented it.](http://tutorials.jenkov.com/images/java-concurrency/java-volatile-3.png)

 > Thread 1 and Thread 2 are now practically out of sync.
 The real value of the shared `counter` variable should have been 2, but each of the threads has the value 1 for the variable in their CPU caches, and in main memory the value is still 0.
 It is a mess!
 Even if the threads eventually write their value for the shared `counter` variable back to main memory, the value will be wrong.
+>
+> You need to use a ***synchronized*** in that case to guarantee that the reading and writing of the variable is atomic.As an alternative to a `synchronized` block you could also use one of the many atomic data types found in the `java.util.concurrent` package.
+For instance,the `AtomicLong` or `AtomicReference` or one of the others.

 # Performance